 The goal of the Technology/Engineering Department is to offer students the opportunity to explore a broad range of the technology present in our ever-changing world.
-The knowledge gained from the technology courses can be used to prepare for a college career, employment, or for personal enrichment.
+The knowledge and skills gained from the technology courses help prepare students for college, employment, and personal enrichment.